 The employee’s immediate supervisor approves such activity prior to performance of the work or start of the class.

 Generally, non-exempt (hourly) employees, whether full or part-time, are not authorized to accept any other employment with the College that is classified as exempt; likewise, exempt (salaried) employees, whether full or part-time, are not authorized to accept other employment with the College that is classified as non-exempt.
-This restriction precludes non-exempt employees from teaching credit or non-credit classes at Edison State College.
-Any exception to this procedure must be approved by the appropriate Campus President or Vice President and Vice President, Human Resources, and applicable laws regarding compensation and overtime will apply.
+This restriction precludes non-exempt employees from teaching credit or non-credit classes at Florida SouthWestern State College.
+Any exception to this procedure must be approved by the appropriate Vice President and Director , Human Resources, and applicable laws regarding compensation and overtime will apply.
 The Payroll Office and the Office of Human Resources must be notified in advance if an exception is being requested to this procedure.

 In the case of part-time teaching, a contract/personnel action form for Adjunct and/or Continuing Education instruction shall be properly completed prior to commencement of the activity.